 3. Real estate

 Although the industry has had some major setbacks several years ago and a few rocky stretches, it remains a good option.
 It is still a preferred choice among investors to generate long-term returns.
-A real property investment is one of the more stable ways to earn regular income.
-Of course, in the beginning you will have to put up a 20% down payment to purchase a property.
+Real property investment is one of the more stable ways to earn a regular income.
+Of course, in the beginning, you will have to put up a 20% down payment to purchase a property.

 Real estate crowdfunding might be a solution.

 Here, investors can choose between equity or debt investment in a wide range of property types.
 Real estate crowdfunding companies invest in residential, commercial, condominiums and mixed-use projects in many states.
 Investors get the tax advantage of direct ownership without the usual burdens that come with owning an active rental property.
 You can't get this benefit with a REIT.
 What's more, you can even charge the depreciation expense against your income.